TiansiGu/NS3-DifferentiatedServices/readme.md

 - Two `BulkSend` applications: A and B.
 - Application A has higher priority than B.
 - A starts *after* B has begun transmitting.
-- Expected result: A should preempt B and gain most of the bandwidth due to higher priority.
+- Expected result: A should preempt B and gain all of the bandwidth due to higher priority.

 ### 🔍 DRR Verification

-- Three queues with quantum weights in a 3:2:1 ratio.
+- Three queues with quantum in a 3:2:1 ratio.
-- Three `BulkSend` applications started simultaneously, one per queue.
+- Three `BulkSend` applications started simultaneously, each flow should be sorted into one queue.
-- Expected result: The throughput distribution follows the weight ratio (e.g., App A > B > C).
+- Expected result: The throughput distribution follows the weight ratio, 3:2:1.

 ---

 ##  Output

-Each simulation run generates **four pcap files** to verify traffic behavior before and after the QoS router.
+Each simulation run generates **four pcap files** to verify traffic behavior before and after the DiffServ router.

 ###  SPQ Output Files